 Frequently Asked Questions...

 You must enter in the GO THE DISTANCE 4 minute race to be entered into the random draw to win the erg.
-The entry fee is $20.
+The entry fee is $30.
 The erg will be awarded in a random draw from all competitors who race this race.
-Odds of winning will be based on the number of competitors.
+Odds of winning will be based on the number of competitors in this race.
 The lane official will use your "race card" as your ballot.
-With your help the lane official will fill in your name, and when you finish racing, they will enter your erg score and initial the card that you completed the race.
 You must have an erg score to complete the ballot.
 The official will then deposit your ballot (Race Card) into the official ballot box.
-This draw replaces the Win an Erg for your School draw from previous years.

 Will my coach be able to sit beside me and coach me?